Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-zooming-background-images.md

 Today, you will learn how to zoom into an image with Tailwind CSS!

-The end result will look like this:
+The result will look like this:

 ![Tailwind CSS zoom background image](https://cdn.hashnode.com/res/hashnode/image/upload/v1613210086987/7MnvkyrCY.gif)